winnieotieno770/bank-of-flatiron/README.md

 # Bank of Flatiron
-A react project for Bank of Flatiron allowing users to view, add and filter theri transactions.
+A react project for Bank of Flatiron allowing users to view, add and filter their transactions.

 ## Key Features
 *   **View Transactions:** Displays a comprehensive table of all recent bank transactions fetched from a local API.